Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

 The reason your cat may be skittish may be as simple as the fact that he doesn't like how fast you move around him or how loud it is where you live.
 The TV makes a particularly loud noise, and he takes off running.
 You jump up from your chair in excitement, and he darts under or behind something.

 I can remember having my phone right next to Prince Fredward on the windowsill.
 It vibrated, and he literally jumped straight up into the air, back arched, claws out, just like in cartoons.
 Whatever the action, chances are if your cat is reacting so strongly to your loud noises and fast movements, he is not yet used to you or his surroundings.

-Because of this, pay close attention to how your cat reacts.
+Pay close attention to how your cat reacts to things.
 If she jumps or is startled, chances are she doesn't like what you're doing.
-Her ears go back?
+Do her ears go back?
 She doesn't like it.
-She mewls loud and long?
+Does she mew loud and long?
 She doesn't like it.
 If your cat purrs, she likes it.
 Flicks her tail so that it is lying on top of you or touching you?
 She is indeed comfortable with you.
 There are a bunch of ways to see what your cat is and is not comfortable with; you simply need to pay attention.

 The above list consists of specific solutions to specific problems.
 The following bullets may also help to calm your cat down.